palomachain/paloma.py/docs/index.rst

     :align: center

-Welcome to the official documentation for the Terra Python SDK, a simple library toolkit for building software that interacts with the Terra blockchain.
+Welcome to the official documentation for the Paloma Python SDK, a simple library toolkit for building software that interacts with the Paloma blockchain.

-Unfamiliar with Terra? → `Check out Terra Docs <https://docs.paloma.money>`_
+Unfamiliar with Paloma? → `Check out Paloma Docs <https://docs.paloma.money>`_

 .. toctree::
     :maxdepth: 1